-Scott Hall-West is a traditional, single-sex rooms by neighbor residence hall offering single rooms and large double rooms.
+Scott Hall-West is a traditional, single-sex rooms by neighbor residence hall offering single rooms and large single rooms.
 Residents of Scott-West also have access to the large main floor lounge of the Scott Hall Complex where they can shoot pool and play board games with friends and do group study sessions.

 Scott-West is part of the Scott Hall Complex, which also includes Scott-North and Scott-South.
 The Scott Hall complex, located on Main Street across from the UMF Admissions Office, is UMF’s largest residence hall, an expansive 3-story building.
 The upper floor of Scott-West has large panoramic windows, some overlooking Prescott Field and Titcomb Mountain.